yvan-sraka/esgi-rust/src/ch2/ownership-borrowing.md

 I will present during the next class the final project on which you will be evaluated.
 You're free to come with your idea of an alternative project if you have already in mind something that you want to code in Rust.
-I will accept any idea that could be reasonably doable by a group of 3 or 4 students (chosen randomly), that implies features specific to systems or networks programming (think about playing with binary encoding, intense computing with concurrent programming, low-level
+I will accept any ideas that could be reasonably doable by a group of 3 or 4 students (chosen randomly), that implies features specific to systems or networks programming (think about playing with binary encoding, intense computing with concurrent programming, low-level